OpenKnowledgeMaps/headstart-react/README.md

 ## Getting started

+To install the necessary dependencies, issue the command `npm install` after cloning the repo.

 To start a development server, just type `npm start`.
 A browser window will open at `http://localhost:3000` and you can play around with the app.